chiffa/GAN_evo/dev_log.rst

     => Or modification of a layer parameter.

 TODO: how do we modify the width of a layer?
 GANs seem to be bottle-necked.
+TODO: the final/starting layers seem to be very different in GANs and discriminators.

 Can we talk about the beneficial vs nefarious mutation distribution?